playjoa/Unity_DOTween_Tools/README.md

 - Set to deactivate whatever you want on the close event

 ## DOTweenPopUp.cs
-- Similar to TweenerAnimation, will Open the desired card (Good for notification Pop Ups or DamageTexts) and close after a desired time!
+- Similar to DOTweenAnim, will Open the desired card (Good for notification Pop Ups or DamageTexts) and close after a desired time!

 ### Example: <br>
 ![](Screenshots/PopUp.png)